oliverhaas/django-components/docs/concepts/advanced/extensions.md

 - Tap into lifecycle events, such as when a component is created, deleted, registered, or unregistered.
 - Add new attributes and methods to the components under an extension-specific nested class.
+- Define custom commands that can be executed via the Django management command interface.

 ## Setting up extensions